gamburgm/RubiksCube/README.md

 And that's it!

 ## Usage
 The game starts with a randomized cube and instructions to rotate each face.
+Keep rotating till you've finished!

 ![Start of Game](images/start.png)
 ![End of Game](images/finish.png)

+Each game you play is saved in a `CubeX.txt` file with your moves by default.